-Life Line Stem Cell does not have the ability to staff hospitals 24/7, and the public bank Lifeforce Cryobanks does not accept collections over weekends or holidays, but they do their absolute best to approach every mother when she comes in for delivery.
+Life Line Stem Cell does not have the ability to staff hospitals 24/7, but they do their absolute best to approach every mother when she comes in for delivery.
 Mothers also have the option to preregister with Life Line Stem Cell, but it is not mandatory.

 - Community Hospital, Munster, IN

 - Franciscan St. Anthony Health, Crown Point, IN